zceezhw/AMLSassignment/README.md

 Test_result folder contains the CSV file for each classification task

-dataset_with_face folder contains the images with face ready for training.

 file data_preprocessing.py is used to remove noisy images from the original dataset and produce a new attriubte list for training.

 File landmark.py is used to extract feature from image, then it is used in Classification.py file.